MerelMoehn/battleship/README.md

 ![Image of boards](./assets/images/displayboard_hitsandmisses.png)
 * Boards: both the player's board and the computer's board are displayed.
 An 'H" represents a HIT, an X represents a MISS.
 The location of the player's ships are represented by an @.
 The computer's ships are hidden.

+* Result: after 4 ships are sunk by either the player or the computer, the game will display a result message.

 ## Data model
 In this project I use a Board class model.
 There are two instances of the Board class model: the Players Board and the Computer Board.